StackPointCloud/django-rest-knox/docs/index.md

 Knox authentication is token based, similar to the `TokenAuthentication` built in to DRF.
 However, it overcomes some problems present in the default implementation:

--   DRF Tokens are generated with `os.urandom`, which is not cryptographically secure.

-    Knox uses OpenSSL to provide tokens.

 -   DRF tokens are limited to one per user.
 This does not facilitate securely signing in from multiple devices, as the token is shared.
 It also requires *all* devices to be logged out if a server-side logout is required (i.e. the